ShizuR/All-In/README.md

 <h1>All-In: A developing portfolio website using JavaScript, HTML, CSS, and Bootstrap</h1>

 This website is to showcase and explain smaller personal projects.
 At the moment, one project (an art application) is available to test and read about.
-The editor used was Visual Studio Code where you can directly view the website, however, the website can also be run by a docker-compose file on http://localhost:8080/.
+The editor used was Visual Studio Code where you can directly view the website, however, the website can also be run by a docker-compose file on http://localhost:8080/ using the command 'docker compose up -d'.

 <h3>Aspects</h3>